VolkovLabs/business-input/README.md

 - Ask a question, request a new feature, and file a bug with [GitHub issues](https://github.com/volkovlabs/volkovlabs-static-datasource/issues).
 - Subscribe to our [YouTube Channel](https://www.youtube.com/@volkovlabs) and leave your comments.
-- Sponsor our open-source plugins for Grafana with [GitHub Sponsor](https://github.com/sponsors/VolkovLabs).
+- Sponsor our open source plugins for Grafana through [GitHub](https://github.com/sponsors/VolkovLabs).
 - Support our project by starring the repository.

 ## License